Shared Governance

 Here are a number of ways you can be involved in both shared governance and decisions that relate to shared governance:

-• Actively participate in Faculty Senate, Student Government Association, and similar opportunities related to governance.
+- Actively participate in Faculty meetings, department meetings, Student Government Association, and similar opportunities related to governance.

-• Attend President’s Communication Forums, brown bags luncheons and similar events; all President’s Council members are generally in attendance.
+- Attend President’s Communication Forums, University updates, and similar events; all President’s Council members are generally in attendance.

-• Actively leverage department and school meetings/committees to get your questions answered and issues addressed.
+- Actively leverage meeting and committee participation to get your questions answered and issues addressed.

-• Regularly review official University email communications, as these often detail opportunities for input.
+- Regularly review official University communications, as these often detail opportunities for input.

 Resources